awslabs/amazon-quicksight-embedding-sdk/README.md

 See [Common Properties of `contentOptions` for All Embedding Experiences](#common-properties-of-contentoptions-for-all-embedding-experiences) for `locale` and `parameters` properties

+#### 🔹 parameters: *Parameter[]* *(optional)*

+It allows you to set initial parameter values for your embedded QuickSight visual.
+Pass an array as value for multi-value parameters.
+For more information about parameters in Amazon QuickSight, see https://docs.aws.amazon.com/quicksight/latest/user/parameters-in-quicksight.html

 #### 🔹 fitToIframeWidth: *boolean* *(optional, default=true)*

 If this is set to `false`, the visual keeps its dimensions as it was designed within its dashboard layout.
 Otherwise, it adjusts its width to match the iframe's width, while maintaining the original aspect ratio.